Do Go On - 443 - The Theft of The Scream

 Monk created two versions in paint and two in pastels.

-Which I think is worse than the other combo he often have, which is ice coffee and orange juice.
+other combo we often has, which is ice coffee and orange juice.

 Yeah, that's gross.

+It's not.
 It's hot coffee and orange juice.

 Sorry, true.

-Anyway, so yeah, so there are a couple of, there's four versions of the Scream.
+Anyway, so, yeah, so there are a couple of, there's four versions of the scream.

-was created in 1893.
-It took 11 years for someone to notice that it had a small pencil inscription
+It took 11 years for someone to notice that it had a small pencil inscription in the upper

 And was that the artist himself?
-Yeah, mum wrote that.
-Yeah.

-Just having a bit of fun.
-It took 11 years for anybody to notice.
+It took 11 years for anybody to notice

-I like he's trying to talk himself.
+I like, he's trying to talk himself

-It's got a bit of Cobra energy about it.
+It's got a bit of cobra energy about it

-All right, Edvard.
+All right, Edvard

-Jess is going to talk about art for an hour.
+Anyway, if anybody was like, oh good, Jess is going to talk about art for an hour.

-Wait, no, because the original 1893 version of The Scream
+No, because the original 1893 version of The Scream is the subject of today's report,

 It's a heist.